Ivan Chodkiewicz

-Ivan Chodkiewicz (Ivanas Chodkevičius; c.
+Ivan Chodkiewicz (Іван Ходкевич, Іван Хадкевіч, Ivanas Chodkevičius; c.
 1420 – 1484) was a Ruthenian noble from the Grand Duchy of Lithuania.
 He was a son of Chodko Jurewicz and ancestor of the Chodkiewicz family.
 Ivan married Jawnuta (Agnieszka) Belska, first cousin of Casimir IV Jagiellon.
 The marriage into the royal line helped him to obtain positions of starosta of Lutsk (1473) and voivode of Kiev (1480).
 During a Tatar invasion in 1482, Ivan and his family were taken hostage.
 Ivan died in captivity while his wife, daughter Agrafena, and son Aleksander Chodkiewicz were ransomed and continued the family line.

 Biography

 Early life

 Ivan was born around 1420.
 Traditionally, historiography states that Ivan Chodkiewicz first appears in written sources in 1453 as a member of a Lithuanian delegation sent to the Sejm of the Kingdom of Poland in Parczew.
 However, this note is based on an unreliable account by Albert Wijuk Kojałowicz.
 According to Lithuanian historian Genutė Kirkienė, the first reliable mention of Ivan was on 6 June 1459 when he witnessed a treaty.
 At the time he was starosta of Minsk.
 He reappeared as a military commander in 1466 during the Thirteen Years' War (1454–1466) between the Kingdom of Poland and the Teutonic Knights.
 The Grand Duchy of Lithuania declared neutrality and officially did not participate in the war.
 In 1466, the Knights defended themselves in Chojnice (Konitz) and the siege by Polish troops, commanded by Piotr Dunin, stalled.
 Polish King and Lithuanian Grand Duke Casimir IV Jagiellon sent reinforcements of 500 Lithuanian and 300 Tatar soldiers, who were commanded by Ivan Chodkiewicz.
 The Polish–Lithuanian forces succeeded in burning and capturing the city on 28 September 1466.

 In 1470, Ivan Chodkiewicz became part of the royal court.
 In a 23 October 1470 document he was mentioned as court marshal (marszałek hospodarski) and governor of Lida.
 In this position, which was shared with other people and held by Ivan until 1479, he was responsible for the security of the royal court.
 Around this time he married Jawnuta (Agnieszka) Belska, daughter of Ivan Vladimirovich Belsky and first cousin of Casimir IV.
 It is believed that their first son, Aleksander Chodkiewicz, was born around 1475.
 Kirkienė argued that the wedding was a boost for further career of Ivan, who lost his position in Lida to become a governor of Vitebsk around 1473.